anishvedant/Chat-box-application/README.md

 # Chat-Box Application

-This repository contains a secure chat application implemented using Python.
-The application uses RSA encryption for secure message exchange between clients and a server.
+Secure Chat Box Application demonstrates the use of socket programming and RSA encryption in Python.
+It is designed to provide a basic example of secure communication between multiple clients and a server.

 ## Features